PatrickHo-134/learning-timeline-api/README.md

 ## Setup and Installation

-Follow these steps to set up the Learning Note API project on your local machine.
+Follow these steps to set up the Learning Timeline API project on your local machine.

 ### 1. Clone the Repository
 First, clone the backend repository from GitHub to your local machine using the following command: